-when we talk about cooperation, we have this assumption that we don't want the bare minimum but is the case across all so in taxes maybe its fine for people to pay the bare minimum but in the enviorometn maybe it is not the same? maybe we need to create a different threshhold for every doctrine there are many aspects of motivation we have intrinsic and we have extrinsic but intrinsic could mean a lot of things so for example trust in a sense is related to the source and not to the content that is I am complying not because I believe in the content but because I believe in the source and that regard legitimacy could also be seen as not related to the actual content reciprocity is also source related not content related when we talk about extrinsic we also need to differentiate between probabilistic and actual so in probabilistic doing it might lead to a benefit or cost relative to a situation where I actually have to do it so I don't know to get into a parking you need to swipe your card this is not giving you an option whether to cooperate or you have to do it in many text situation we don't give you that option so it's actual versus probabilistic or
+when we talk about cooperation, we have this assumption that we don't want the bare minimum but is the case across all so in taxes maybe its fine for people to pay the bare minimum but in the enviorometn maybe it is not the same? maybe we need to create a different threshold for every doctrine there are many aspects of motivation we have intrinsic and we have extrinsic but intrinsic could mean a lot of things so for example trust in a sense is related to the source and not to the content that is I am complying not because I believe in the content but because I believe in the source and that regard legitimacy could also be seen as not related to the actual content reciprocity is also source related not content related when we talk about extrinsic we also need to differentiate between probabilistic and actual so in probabilistic doing it might lead to a benefit or cost relative to a situation where I actually have to do it so I don't know to get into a parking you need to swipe your card this is not giving you an option whether to cooperate or you have to do it in many text situation we don't give you that option so it's actual versus probabilistic or

 A threshold approach?

-is it enoguh to give poeple choices without risking the botom line for the state- in a similar way to how poeple with eating disorders are being treated, they can choose what to eat but need to get to s certain level do we want to say sometihng similar with regard to income - that people will need to pass some threshhold and when poeple pass it they will not be criminally sanctioned? why do we do it only in speed enforcement. maybe it is best if we anounce it? .
+is it enough to give people choices without risking the botom line for the state- in a similar way to how poeple with eating disorders are being treated, they can choose what to eat but need to get to s certain level do we want to say sometihng similar with regard to income - that people will need to pass some threshold and when poeple pass it they will not be criminally sanctioned? why do we do it only in speed enforcement. maybe it is best if we anounce it? .
 An equally widely replicated finding, however, is that the fair process effect does not emerge when people have a moral stake in outcomes (see Skitka et al., 2008 for a review).
 For example, people see vigilantism to be equally fair as due process of law in leading to the death of a defendant in a murder case if they have strong moral clarity about the defendant’s guilt (Skitka & Houston, 2001).